apache/spark/python/docs/source/user_guide/python_packaging.rst

 ---------

 `PEX <https://github.com/pantsbuild/pex>`_ is a library for generating ``.pex`` (Python EXecutable) files.
-A PEX file is a self contained executable Python environment.
+A PEX file is a self-contained executable Python environment.
 It can be seen as the Python equivalent of Java uber-JARs (a.k.a. fat JARs).

 You need to build the PEX file somewhere with all your requirements and then upload it to each Spark executor.